 Attn: Director of Administrative Services and Communications

+Phone: (502) 242-5635

+Facsimile: (502) 242-5640

+Email: contact@KYMEA.org

-Applicants for public records shall be notified in writing no later than three (3) working days after receipt of an application of KYMEA's decision.
+Applicants for public records shall be notified in writing no later than five (5) working days after receipt of an application of KYMEA's decision.
 If all or any portion of the application is denied, KYMEA will identify the specific exception to the open records law authorizing the denial and explain how the exception applies to the record or part of the record withheld.